• Skip to primary navigation

 A portion of Risalamande (Danish Rice Pudding) and cherry sauce in a glass sundae dish.

-As a child I didn’t like any rice or semolina based desserts but the thing that got me eating Risalamande was the hidden almond because if you found that you won a prize!
-I remember one particular Christmas eve at one of my aunt’s houses in Denmark one of the prizes was a gorgeous marzipan pig!
+As a child, I didn’t like rice or semolina-based desserts but the thing that got me eating Risalamande was the hidden almond.
+If you found that you won a prize!

 Risalamande (Danish Rice Pudding) and cherry sauce in glass serving dishes. on a traditional Danish table cloth.